ArioMoniri/NeoPaste/README.md

 - **💻 Code & Image Support**: Perfect for saving code snippets, screenshots, and any other clipboard content as files
 - **📂 Save Anywhere**: Choose any location on your Mac to save your snippets and images

+## 🛡️ Privacy & Security

+At NeoPaste, your privacy and security are our top priorities.
+Here's how we ensure your data stays safe:

+1. **No Clipboard Data Storage**
+   NeoPaste **does not store or log your clipboard data**.
+All clipboard content is processed locally on your Mac, and once saved as a file, no record of it is kept within the app.

+2. **No Outbound Internet Access**
+   To safeguard your privacy, NeoPaste **does not access the internet**.
+This eliminates any risk of clipboard content being sent or exposed online.

+3. **Hardened Runtime & Notarization**
+   NeoPaste is built with the macOS **Hardened Runtime** enabled and is **notarized by Apple**.
+This ensures that the app is secure, free of malicious code, and fully compliant with macOS security standards.

+> 🚨 **Transparency Commitment:** NeoPaste is 100% open source, so you can inspect the code yourself on [GitHub](https://github.com/ArioMoniri/NeoPaste) to verify these claims.

+If you have any concerns or questions about privacy, feel free to [open an issue](https://github.com/ArioMoniri/NeoPaste/issues) or contact me directly.

 ## 🎯 Getting Started

 1. Download the latest release from the [releases page](https://github.com/ArioMoniri/NeoPaste/releases)